Navi (The Legend of Zelda): Concept and creation

-Navi was originally created as a marker for targeting an opponent in battle.
+Navi was originally created as a marker for targeting an opponent in battle in The Legend of Zelda: Ocarina of Time.
 Game designer Yoshiaki Koizumi stated in an interview that he wanted to use something more than a simple triangular marker, so he came up with the idea of a fairy.
 However, due to the limitations of the Nintendo 64, he created the fairy as a ball of light with wings.
 He named it the "Fairy Navigation System", which led to the character being named Navi, from "navigation".
-He commented: "I thought, 'This is Navi' and ideas started coming to me one after the other.
-Like being able to tell by colour whether the person you're facing is good or bad, and if Navi talked, she could be an important guide for the story.
-So naming the system Navi really helped it grow".
-Navi was designed as the focal point of the game's Z-lock targeting system, which gives the player the ability to combat more than one enemy at a time by locking on to them using the Z, L, or ZL buttons on the gamepad.
+Coming up with the name helped them come up with other ideas, such as her color changing to indicate the threat level of someone and having her be a story guide.
+Navi was designed as the focal point of the game's Z-lock targeting system, which gives the player the ability to combat more than one enemy at a time by locking on to them using the Z button.
 Using this system, Link is able to move freely around the enemy's fixed position, with Navi allowing the camera to follow his movements.

 Shigeru Miyamoto explained in a strategy guide published by Japanese magazine Famitsu in April 1999 that Navi had been purposefully designed to provide simple advice, due to limited developer time and manpower.
 This resulted in Navi repeating the same advice throughout the game, which became the main reason for players branding the character as annoying.
-Miyamoto also considered that Navi's advice was a major weakness of Ocarina of Time: "The truth is I wanted to remove the entire system, but that would have been even more unfriendly to players.
-You can think of Navi as being there for players who stop playing for a month or so, who then pick the game back up and want to remember what they were supposed to do".
+Miyamoto also felt that Navi's advice was a major weakness of Ocarina of Time, wanting to remove her altogether, but worrying about turning off fans who may get lost if they return to the game after a period of time and would be lost without her.
 Various concepts were developed for Ocarina of Time and later abandoned.
 An old Nintendo 64 demo cartridge holding F-Zero X revealed files for a 1997 Zelda demo build, which featured a magical Soul Medallion that gave Link the ability to "become Navi and fly around".
 The Great Deku Tree had also been originally intended as a prison for fairies, creating the need for Link to save Navi during the game.